 The phrase "cheap security" might sound like an oxymoron, but you’d be surprised at the number of inexpensive home security devices that can actually help you take valuable security measures to protect your home and property.
-We've rounded up 20 of our favorite cheap home security devices under $20 to keep your family and your valuables secure without breaking the bank.
+We've rounded up 20 of our favorite cheap home security devices under $20.

 20 Security Products under $20

-1. Defender Security Door Lock: Best for homes with small children
+1. Defender Security Door Lock: Best for homes with kids

 Most intruders know to attack a door at the lock—but what if your door had an extra lock in an unexpected place?
 The Defender Security Lock can easily be installed nearly anywhere on the inside edge of your door.
 It's easy to lock and unlock from the inside, but it's impossible to tamper with from the outside.
 Plus, you can place it high on the door so small kids can’t escape when it’s secured.

 But it’s not a perfect fit for every door.
 You may need to get handy with a chisel to fit it on some doorways.
 You may also need to replace it after a few years of wear and tear.
 It’s a good idea to look for these on sale and buy a couple at a time so you can replace one as soon as it shows deterioration.

 2. SABRE Door Security Bar: Best for added door security